PiotrCynowski/FPS_advanced_aiming/README.md

 Assets\Scenes\Main.unity

 #### CONTROLS
-W, A, S, D: Move your character.
+W, A, S, D – Move your character
-Space: Jump
+Space – Jump
-Mouse: Rotate the camera.
+Shift – Sprint (Hold to run)
-Left Mouse Button: Fire your equipped weapon or Throw item.
+Mouse – Rotate the camera
-Middle Mouse Button: Switch weapon.
+Left Mouse Button – Fire equipped weapon or throw item (Hold for continuous fire) Middle Mouse Button / Mouse Scroll Down – Switch to next weapon Mouse Scroll Up – Switch to previous weapon
-Right Mouse Button: Grab Item
+Right Mouse Button – Grab or focus on an item (Hold to maintain focus) E – Interact with objects
-ESC: Open the in-game menu.
+ESC – Open or close the in-game pause menu

 #### Weapons
 Variety of weapons, each with targets types they are effective against.